-In rural areas, OpASHA uses mobile DOTS, where a counselor travels from village to village on a motorcycle/scooter, carrying with him strips of anti-TB drugs and other supplies.
-The counselor gives the medicine to each patient at her house or a mutually convenient place, and observes them swallow the dose.
+In rural areas, OpASHA uses mobile DOTS, where a provider travels from village to village on a motorcycle/scooter, carrying with him strips of anti-TB drugs and other supplies.
+The provider gives the medicine to each patient at her house or a mutually convenient place, and observes them swallow the dose.
 Fifteen percent of centers in India and all centers in Cambodia, except one, follow this pattern.

-Every day, the counselor spends substantial time in one village looking for suspects.
-The counselor also collects sputum samples from each of the suspects and carries it to a pre-assigned location, where a person, again on a motorcycle, is waiting to take sputum samples to the government lab.
+Every day, the provider spends substantial time in one village looking for suspects.
+The provider also collects sputum samples from each of the suspects and carries it to a pre-assigned location, where a person, again on a motorcycle, is waiting to take sputum samples to the government lab.

-Mobile counselor in rural areas does the work that is carried out by counselor + provider in urban slums.
+Mobile provider in rural areas does the work that is carried out by provider + community partner in urban slums.